kaonashi-noface/incidence-matrix/README.md

 `1,000,000 words * 7,000,000 documents * 1 byte` = `7,000,000,000,000 bytes` -><br />
 `7,000,000,000,000 bytes` = `7 Terrabytes`

 It would take 7 Terrabytes to represent the entire Wikipedia Corpus in English.
 This information retrieval model does not scale over time.
 Consider the size of an incidence matrix containing all languages and hundred million documents - if not billions - across the entire world.
 It's also important to note that incidence matrices capture both the presence and absence of terms in a corpus.
 This is inefficient because we technically only need to know if a term is present in a Document to inform a user that a Document is relevant to their query; however, incidence matrices insist on representing rows and columns as the same size in order to take advantage of bitwise operations.
-Getting rid of "unused" `0`s result in a new information retrieval data structure known as a `postings list`.
+Getting rid of "unused" `0`s results in a new information retrieval data structure known as a `postings list`.

 > Why do we need to know about Incidence Matrices?